opendocsg/slw-judgments-backfill/2016_SGHC_136/report.md

 _Criminal Law_ – _Offences_ – _Rape_

 [LawNet Editorial Note: In the accused's appeal to this decision in Criminal Appeal No 32 of 2016, (a) the appeal against conviction for the offences of rape and sexual assault by penetration was dismissed, (b) the appeal against sentence for the rape charge was dismissed and (c) the appeal against sentence for the digital penetration charge was allowed, by the Court of Appeal on 25 September 2017.
-See [2017] SGCA 56.]
+See <span class="citation">[2017] SGCA 56</span>.]

 18 July 2016 Judgment reserved.